 Board of Directors

-Duty of loyalty is acting with undivided loyalty in the best interests of the organization and that you not seek to benefit personally from the business activities of the nonprofit you serve.
-The duty of care means that you must act reasonably, as a prudent person in similar circumstances would, that you are familiar with the nonprofit’s activities and financial condition, and that you participate regularly in board meetings.
+Duty of loyalty is acting with undivided loyalty in the best interests of the organization and not seeking to benefit personally from the business activities of the Ms. Wheelchair Tennessee organization.
+Duty of care is acting reasonably (as a prudent person in similar circumstances would), being familiar with Ms. Wheelchair Tennessee activities and financial conditions, participating regularly in board meetings.
 Board members help solicit sponsors, recruit contestants, and plan the yearly pageant.

 Distance should not be a deterrent to applying for a position on the board.
 Meetings and communications will be conducted via phone conference.
 We currently meet once per month.
 We understand that everyone has jobs and other activities they take part in, and we do our best to plan meetings and activities accordingly.
 Potential board members should expect to attend meetings, attend events when possible, and assist with fundraising efforts.

 Jean-Marie Lawrence was crowned Ms. Wheelchair Tennessee 2012 in Chattanooga, TN.
 She currently holds her Masters of Public Administration from the University of Tennessee at Chattanooga.
 Jean-Marie’s platform was on the accessibility of public transportation.
 She continues to serve individuals with disabilities as the Chairperson of the Chattanooga Mayor’s Council on Disability, has written several articles in support of the Americans with Disabilities Act, and has founded Access-U, which will connect students with disabilities with specific transition services.